 Modern air purifiers employ a wide range of technologies to improve indoor air quality.
-Each method has its own advantages and disadvantages, though some are deemed more effective than others.
+Each method provides both advantages and disadvantages.
+Though we deem some more effective than others.
 When it comes to choosing a device, it is necessary to consider the unique attributes of each individual system.
-Some of the top types of air purification systems are HEPA, Activated Carbon, UV, Negative Ion, Electrostatic and Ozone technologies.
-As a general rule we primarily recommend a combination of HEPA filtration and activated carbon.
+HEPA, Activated Carbon, UV, Negative Ion, Electrostatic and Ozone technologies find themselves among common purifier types.
+As a general rule, we primarily recommend a combination of HEPA filtration and activated carbon.

 HEPA filtration is one of the most popular, and effective, air purifying methods.
-It is a filter-based purifier that uses a glass-fiber filter to collect tiny particles as air is forced through by a electric fan.
+An electric fan forces air through a glass-fiber filter to collect tiny particles.
 HEPA filters date back to the Manhattan Project where they were used to capture radioactive particles.

 Activated Carbon utilizes one of the most porous compounds to pull pollutants such as VOCs, gases, and tobacco smoke from the air.